gdcc/python-dvuploader/README.md

 ## Getting started

-To get started with Catalax, you can install it via pip:
+To get started with DVUploader, you can install it via pip:

-**From source**

 ```bash
 python3 -m pip install git+https://github.com/JR-1991/python-dvuploader.git